sogriffin98/Contamination_of_Genomes_using_BlobToolKit/README.md

 This can be done by clicking This PC > Computer > Map network drive then chose the drive you want.
 The folder needed is \\biostore01\bioblob.
 Then click finish.

 ## Programs needed for using BlobToolKit and how to install them:
-### 1. BlobTools
+### 1. BlobToolKit
-BlobTools is a modular command-line solution for visualisation, quality control and taxonomic partitioning of genome datasets (https://github.com/DRL/blobtools).
+BlobToolKit is a modular command-line solution for visualisation, quality control and taxonomic partitioning of genome datasets (https://blobtoolkit.genomehubs.org/install/).
 It can be installed using the following commands:
 ```
 conda create -y -n btk python=3.9
 conda activate btk